-A court will intervene in the selection of arbitrators in the circumstances and according to the provisions mentioned in question 5.2 above, upon the filing of an application before the juge d'appui.
+A court will intervene in the selection of arbitrators according to the provisions mentioned in question 5.2 above, upon the filing of an application before the juge d'appui.

 5.4 What are the requirements (if any) as to arbitrator independence, neutrality and/or impartiality and for disclosure of potential conflicts of interest for arbitrators imposed by law or issued by arbitration institutions within France?